Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 “The Best Book On Radio Programming Ever Published!”

 This classic radio programming book covers the history of contemporary radio, based on interviews with legendary programmers like Bill Drake and Ron Jacobs, about the birth of Top 40 and Boss Radio.
 There’s also an interview section with American radio personalities, such as Don Imus and Robert W. Morgan.
 Further, the book mentions promotional ideas from this radio era (of which some might even work again today).
-Read this book
+Read this radio book